 Our Review ProcessOur reviews are based on extensive research and, when possible, hands-on testing.
 Each time you make a purchase through one of our independently-chosen links, we’ll receive a percentage of the proceeds.
 Read more about how we’re supported here.

-To compare costs, we’ve requested quotes from each company using the same fictional cat profile: a neutered 3-year old domestic shorthair living in Beverly Hills, California.
-His name is Prince Myshkin and he’ll be helping you to compare the rates offered by the 9 insurance providers on this list.
+To compare costs, we’ve requested quotes from each company using the same fictional cat profile: a neutered 3-year-old domestic shorthair living in Beverly Hills, California.
+His name is Prince Myshkin and he’ll be helping us compare the rates offered by the 11 insurance providers on this list.

-After hours of research, our number one recommendation is Embrace Pet Insurnace, a company that offers affordable premiums, flexible policies, and unlimited lifetime coverage.
+After hours of research, our number one recommendation is Embrace Pet Insurance.
+Embrace is a company that offers affordable premiums, flexible policies, and unlimited lifetime coverage.